-A sponsor is someone who will help acclimate the newcomer to a 12 step fellowship program.
-They will help to educate the newcomer on the 12 steps and take them through the program as they see fit.
-A sponsor is obtained at a 12 step fellowship meeting.
-A normal sponsor should be someone who has considerably more time in sobriety than the newcomer they are going to sponsor.
-They are used as another support system.
-Most sponsors allow their sponsees the freedom to call them at any time.
-Sponsors are there for advice and guidance through the ups and downs of early recovery.
-Getting a sponsor is very simple.
-All you have to do is ask.
+A sponsor is someone who helps you acclimate to a 12-step fellowship program.
+They help to educate the newcomer on the 12 steps and take them through the program as they see fit.
+You can get a sponsor at a 12 step fellowship meeting.
+A normal sponsor should be someone who has considerably more time in sobriety than you do.
+Generally, those who are new to the 12 step program will use their sponsor as an extra means of support.
+Most sponsors allow their sponsee the freedom to call them at any time, day or night.
+Sponsors are there to give advice and guidance through the ups and downs of early recovery.
+Finding a sponsor is very simple—all you have to do is ask.

-Typically at every 12 step meeting there is time set aside towards the end of the meeting for sponsorship.
+Typically at every 12 step meeting, there’s time set aside towards the end of the meeting for sponsorship.
 All of those attending the meeting who are available to sponsor a newcomer will either raise their hand or stand up.
-Newcomers tend to be a bit shy at first but there is really nothing to be apprehensive about.
-Those who announce their willingness to sponsor are looking for a sponsee.
-It helps them to give back what they have previously received and will ultimately help them in their own recovery.
-It is very common to ask an individual to be your sponsor if you see something in them you relate too.
-Another common theme when deciding who you want to be your sponsor to be is to “want what they have".
-This means that they are portraying certain qualities that you wish to omit to a newcomer someday.
+Newcomers tend to be a bit shy at first but there’s really nothing to be worried about.
+Those who announce their willingness to sponsor are actively looking for a sponsee and want to help.
+It allows them to give back what the’ve previously received, and will ultimately help them strengthen their own recovery.
+It’s very common to ask an individual to be your sponsor if you see something in them that you can relate to.
+Another common theme when deciding who you want to be your sponsor to be is to “want what they have.”
+This means that they portray certain qualities that you wish to pass on to a newcomer someday.
 Sponsorship is an important part of getting involved in early recovery.
-Not only will it help you to meet more people in the program but it will provide the necessary support and guidance that is required when in early recovery.
+Not only will it help you to meet more people in the program but it will provide the necessary support and guidance that’s required for early recovery.

 When you’re ready to choose your sponsor, ask yourself the following things first:

 - Am I comfortable being open and honest with this person?
 Remember that you’ll be sharing some of your toughest moments with them.